pcblog/pcblog.github.io/README.md

 ### Run Locally

-Run `jekyll serve` from the root directory of the repo
+Run `jekyll serve` from the root directory of the repo.

 ## Deploy